A New Approximation Technique for Resource-Allocation Problems: Scheduling with Outliers

 \SN 4.
+Let $\mathcal{P}$ denote the polytope defined by the current system of constraints.
+If $Z$ is not a vertex of $\mathcal{P}$, invoke \textbf{RandMove}($Z,\mathcal{P}$). (\textbf{Comment:} As usual, invoking \textbf{RandMove} leads to progress for us, since it reduces the number of floating variables by at least $1$, or increases the number of tight constraints by at least $1$.)
+Else (in this case the current iteration will be the \textbf{last} iteration) we proceed as follows depending on the configuration of machines and jobs in the system and \textbf{halt}.
+If none of the following configurations is achieved (which we will show never happens at a vertex), then we report error and exit.
+There are five possible configurations, which we describe next along with the steps we take for each.

+\SN {\bf Config-1:} \emph{The Machine-job bipartite graph $(J,M,E)$ consists only of vertex-disjoint cycles.} In this configuration, we orient the edges in the bipartite graph to assign the jobs in $(J,M,E)$ in such a way that each machine gets at most one job.
+Note that such an orientation is easy with disjoint cycles since they have even lengths.

+\SN {\bf Config-2:} \emph{The Machine-job bipartite graph $(J,M,E)$ consists of vertex-disjoint cycles and exactly one path -- that is vertex-disjoint from the cycles -- that has both end-points being job nodes.
+Thus there are two singleton jobs.} In this case, we discard one among the two singleton jobs that has less profit; we again orient the edges in the remaining bipartite graph to assign the remaining jobs such that each machine gets at most one job.

+\SN {\bf Config-3:} \emph{There is exactly one job of degree $3$ and one singleton job; the rest of the jobs have degree $2$ and all of the machines have degree $2$.} Here we assign the singleton job to the degree-$2$ machine it is fractionally attached to and remove the other edge (but not the job) associated with that machine.
+We are left with disjoint cycles.
+Orient the edges in the cycles of the bipartite graph to assign the remaining jobs in such a way that each machine gets at most one job.

-Let $\mathcal{P}$ denote the polytope defined by this reduced system of constraints.
-If $Z$ is not a vertex of $\mathcal{P}$, invoke \textbf{RandMove}($Z,\mathcal{P}$).
-Else, if there is a degree-$3$ machine with $1$ singleton job, assign the singleton job and the cheaper (less processing time) of the non-singleton jobs to it.
-If there exist two singleton jobs, then discard the one with less profit.
-Assign remaining of the jobs in a way, so that each machine gets at most one extra job.
+\SN {\bf Config-4:} \emph{There is only one degree-$3$ machine with {\it one} singleton job attached to it; the rest of the machines have exactly two non-singleton jobs attached to each of them fractionally.
+Each non-singleton job is attached fractionally to exactly two machines.} In this configuration, we assign the singleton job and the cheaper (less processing time) of the two non-singleton jobs to the degree-$3$ machine.
+The rest of the jobs and the machines form disjoint cycles in the machine-job bipartite graph or form disjoint paths, each with the number of machines in it and the number of jobs in it being the same.
+Orient the edges in this remaining bipartite graph in such a way that each machine gets one among the two jobs fractionally attached to it.

+\SN {\bf Config-5}: \emph{The machine-job bipartite graph $(J,M,E)$ consists of vertex-disjoint cycles and exactly one extra edge with one singleton job and one singleton machine.} Here, we assign the singleton job to the singleton machine.
+Orient the edges in the cycles of the bipartite graph to assign the remaining jobs in such a way that each machine gets at most one job.

+The different configurations are shown pictorially in the figure.
+This ends the description of the algorithm.